Home

 For video, you can host it on YouTube (unlisted) or a platform like Vimeo to avoid large downloads.

-The easiest solution for authors?
-BookFunnel.
-It was built specifically for authors and takes care of:
+The easiest solution for most authors is BookFunnel.
+It was built specifically for authors and can handle:

 • Hosting your files